what type of gloves do doctors use

 - Hypoallergenic and suitable for sensitive skin

-- Strong and resistant to tears, making them ideal for various procedures
+- Durable and resistant to tears, making them ideal for a variety of procedures

-- May be more expensive compared to other options
+- Can be more expensive than other types

 3. Vinyl Gloves

-Vinyl gloves are another alternative, usually made from polyvinyl chloride (PVC).
-They are commonly used in situations where the risk of exposure to infectious materials is minimal, like basic examinations.
+Vinyl gloves serve as a cost-effective alternative, typically made from polyvinyl chloride (PVC).
+They are commonly used in situations where the risk of exposure to infectious materials is minimal, such as routine examinations.

 - Less durable than latex or nitrile